editorandcriticism/editorandcriticism.github.io/publications.md

 ### E-Books

-<i class="fa fa-chain-broken" aria-hidden="true"></i> Disclaimer: Although Criticism.Com contains links to publications that I've written while employed by VMware or EMC, the views expressed in the pages published on Criticism.Com are strictly my own and are not the opinions or views of VMware or any company that I have worked for in the past, such as EMC.
-The publications published by VMware or EMC are on their respective web sites; these are just links to those publications.</p>
+<i class="fa fa-chain-broken" aria-hidden="true"></i> **Disclaimer:** Although some of the pages of Criticism.Com contain links to white papers, articles, and blog posts that I've written while employed at various companies, the views expressed in the pages published on Criticism.Com are strictly my own and are not the opinions or views of any company that I work for now or have worked for in the past.
+The white papers, articles, and blog posts are published on the companies' respective web sites; the links for the white papers, blog posts, articles, and other content go those companies' respective websites.</p>

 <i class="fa fa-book" aria-hidden="true"></i> [Kubernetes on vSphere For Dummies](https://k8s.vmware.com/kubernetes-on-vsphere-for-dummies/).
 Book published by Wiley and VMware.